 Equity awards have been historically and, we believe, will continue to be, an integral component of our overall compensation program for our employees, directors, and consultants.
-Approval of the 2016 Plan, as amended, will allow us to continue to grant equity awards at levels we determine to be appropriate in order to attract new employees and directors, retain our existing employees and directors, and provide incentives for such persons to exert maximum efforts for our success.
-The 2016 Plan, as amended, allows us to continue to utilize a broad array of equity incentives with flexibility in designing equity incentives, including stock option grants, stock appreciation rights, stock awards, and stock unit awards.
+Approval of the 2016 Plan, as further amended by the Plan Amendment, will allow us to continue to grant equity awards at levels we determine to be appropriate in order to attract new employees and directors, retain our existing employees and directors, and provide incentives for such persons to exert maximum efforts for our success.
+The 2016 Plan, as further amended, allows us to continue to utilize a broad array of equity incentives with flexibility in designing equity incentives, including stock option grants, stock appreciation rights, stock awards, and stock unit awards.

 We believe it is critical for our long-term success that the interests of our employees and directors are tied to our success as "owners" of our business.
 The equity incentive programs we have in place are intended to build stockholder value by attracting and retaining talented employees and directors.
 We believe that we must continue to offer competitive equity compensation packages in order to retain and motivate the talent necessary for our continued growth and success.
 We carefully monitor the equity compensation and equity holdings of our employees, directors, and consultants, as well as the type of equity awards we grant, to ensure that these awards continue to provide incentives for the recipients to work toward our success.
 To date, stock options have been the primary component of our equity program, the only exception being the restricted stock received by our Chairman.
 The potential value of stock options is realized only if our share price increases, and so stock options provide a strong incentive for individuals to work to build stockholder value.
+During 2019, we strengthened our management team with the additions of David Melbourne as Chief Commercial Officer and Angela Olsen as General Counsel, and one-time equity grants were a key component in attracting individuals with their experience and talent.
+These grants substantially reduced the number of shares available for issuance under the 2016 Plan, and we are now looking to increase the number of available shares to meet future needs.

-Of the 450,000 shares of Common Stock that are currently authorized to be issued under the 2016 Plan, as of March 15, 2019, 192,362 shares are issued and outstanding, 173,561 are issuable upon exercise of outstanding option grants, and 84,077 remain reserved for issuance.
+Of the 900,000 shares of Common Stock that are currently authorized to be issued under the 2016 Plan, as of March 13, 2020, 322,714 shares are issued and outstanding, 576,519 are issuable upon exercise of outstanding option grants, and 767 remain reserved for issuance.
 We have and we expect to continue to experience growth in personnel as we progress our business.
-If our stockholders do not approve the 2016 Plan, as amended, we believe that we will be unable to successfully use equity as part of our compensation program, as most biotech companies do, putting us at a significant disadvantage.
-The Board believes that, if the 2016 Plan, as amended by the Plan Amendment, is approved, the increase in the share reserve will leave sufficient reserves of authorized but unissued shares (i.e., 534,077 shares of Common Stock) for the purpose of future equity grants under the 2016 Plan for the foreseeable future.
+If our stockholders do not approve the 2016 Plan, as further amended, we believe that we will be unable to successfully use equity as part of our compensation program, as most biotech companies do, putting us at a significant disadvantage.
+The Board believes that, if the 2016 Plan, as further amended by the Plan Amendment, is approved, the increase in the share reserve will leave sufficient reserves of authorized but unissued shares (i.e., 1,577,286 shares of Common Stock) for the purpose of future equity grants under the 2016 Plan for the foreseeable future.
 Therefore, we believe that approval of this request is in the best interest of our stockholders and our company.